 - Second if the water system has recirculation pumps, they must be turned off or the pump will be damaged.

 I hope this information is helpful.
+If you would like to learn more or if you still have questions you may want to visit this LINK to learn more.
 Remember a vacant home is at risk.
 Please be sure your second home is watched while you are away.
 And make sure your home watch provider is bonded, insured, accredited by a recognized organization and trained to perform a home watch inspection in a manner that will catch an obvious problem before it becomes a disaster.